One of the hottest "80s fitness brands is banking on female CrossFitters and a swanky new office to be its saving grace

 Reebok has recently moved into a brand-new headquarters in Boston, where it is plotting a return to glory.
 It has a plan to aggressively go after the female consumer, a demographic that its competitors have struggled to reach.

-BOSTON — Reebok's new Boston headquarters is across the street from a working dry dock, where boats come in for extensive repairs.
+BOSTON — Reebok's new headquarters stands across the street from a working dry dock where boats come in for extensive repairs.

-In some ways, this new address — 25 Drydock Avenue, a 220,000-square-foot space in a former shipyard that's currently undergoing rapid redevelopment — is the perfect place to rehabilitate the storied brand.
+In some ways, this new address — 25 Drydock Ave., a 220,000-square-foot space in a former shipyard that's undergoing rapid redevelopment — is the perfect place to rehabilitate the storied brand.

-"In a lot of ways, it's the symbolic shift for us," Reebok President Matt O'Toole said to Business Insider during a recent visit to the new campus.
-"Obviously, physically it's a change, but culturally [as well]."
+"In a lot of ways, it's the symbolic shift for us," Reebok president Matt O'Toole told Business Insider during a recent visit.
+"Obviously, physically it's a change, but culturally as well."

 The company, a subsidary of Adidas since 2005, recently finished its move from lush green surroundings in Canton, a suburb of Boston, where its campus was surrounded by sports fields and landscaping.
 The environment was beautiful, but it had its downsides.